 Quality Components in Aerospace Parts Manufacturing

 If you've ever worked in aerospace or a related field you know the high standards that these types of companies have to diligently meet.
-Airplane flights are still considered one of the safest means of travel and the FAA wants to keep it that way.
-Although there are statistics that indicate planes do fail.
+Airplane flights are still considered one of the safest means of travel as a result from strict regulations imposed by the Federal Aviation Administratio (FAA).
+Even with high regulation in this industry, airplane failures cannot be completely avoided.
 In 2010 in the U.S., 1,331 planes were involved in crashes.
-Not all of these incidents were a direct result of a specifically part malfunction.
-There a are a few other elements like the weather, skill of the pilot, and how the aircraft was assembled.
+Not all of these incidents in the statistic were a direct result of a specific part malfunction.
+There are other elements like the weather, skill of the pilot, and how the aircraft was assembled that could have contributed to airplane failures.
 Let's just say its better to keep crashes to minimum for the fact that life is precious.
 When there is a faulty part and the result was a crash, consequences are fierce.
 These results usually end up in huge lawsuits.

 While working in aerospace manufacturing, I observed and even participated in quality activities relating to internal and external quality failures, quality assurance, and prevention.
 All accumulated costs associated with these items were considered normal, with the exception of external failure costs.
 With a six sigma agenda there is no room for failures.
 My employer used a vast amount of the quality techniques associated with six sigma, ISO 9001, and lean manufacturing.
 Just to be clear, this organization was not a builder of aircraft, they were a supplier of pre-assembled parts.
 Parts included airplane safety equipment, water tanks, water valves, hydraulic valves, and many more items.